 All nonprofit agencies providing services to residents of Harrison County, Indiana are eligible to apply.
 HCCF will only allow a grant application from an agency that has been in business a minimum of two years from the date of their most recent IRS Letter of Determination.
 Agencies must be listed in good standing on the IRS Publication 78 and/or the Business Master File and must have completed the annual filing with their Secretary of State.
 Schools, religious organizations, some civic organizations and local governmental units may be exempt from this requirement.
 Applicants should be able to present the organization’s IRS Letter of Determination (LOD) indicating their status as a 501(c) not-for-profit.

-****Note: Business Entity Report filings change….To do business in the State of Indiana, nonprofits must file a business entity report with the Indiana Secretary of State.
-Effective July 1, 2016, the schedule moves to a biennial filing.
-Fees will increase from $10 to $20.
-It is important that nonprofits keep this important task on their radar, as eligibility for certain grants is dependent upon up-to-date filings.
+To do business in the State of Indiana, nonprofits must file a business entity report with the Indiana Secretary of State.
+This must be completed every other year to be eligible to apply for HCCF grants.
 Learn more or look up your organization.

 Grant applications must be completed in accordance with the approved publicly published application.
 Agencies with extraordinary circumstances that do not have access to the internet should contact the HCCF staff.

 To facilitate the preparation of complete grant applications, applicants must request a grant application review prior to submission.
 This service is provided to assist you and does not reduce or replace the applicant’s responsibility for the content of the package.

 Board governance training, a requirement for submitting a grant application, has been scheduled to take place in person at the HCCF building with limited seating and proper distancing.

 Below are the Board Governance Training Dates for 2023:

 - Tuesday, October 17